 Here is a great piece of close-up magic, in gleaming brass -- but to be clear, it is silver in color.
 The JE ring is very versatile, and can be used for a ring on wand routine, or ring off rope.
 (It is such a useful prop, that Lewis Ganson devotes an entire chapter to JE Ring routines in his book, The Art of Close-up Magic.)

-With this nicely made JE ring, you get a detailed instruction booklet on the prop teaches penetrations of the ring off of pencils, ribbons, rope and wand.
+With this nicely made JE ring, you get a 24 page instruction booklet that teaches key basic "moves" and over a dozen effects -- transpositions of the ring and penetrations off (or onto) ribbons, chopstick, through a hank, etc.

 Very cool magic!

 Brand new, with 24 page instruction booklet.

 Back to previous page